-Even as the US says it will scale back the size of its military presence in Afghanistan, Iraq, and Syria, the US has begun a massive build-up of its military capacities.
-The US military budget is larger than it has ever been since the end of the Cold War.
-The US seems to be on track to continue policing the Persian Gulf even as it turns to what it perceives is an emerging threat from China and has an increasing military presence in Africa.
+Even as the US has begun to scale back the size of its military presence in Afghanistan, Iraq, and Syria, the US is engaged in a massive build-up of its military capacities.
+The US military budget is larger than it has ever been since the end of the Cold War even as the United States has reduced its footprint in Afghanistan and Syria in 2019 by withdrawals.

+The post-9/11 war missions and the global military posture have not been systematically reevaluated.
+Despite recent withdrawals from Syria, absent a strategy, the US may continue policing the Persian Gulf even as it turns to what it perceives is an emerging threat from China and an increasing military presence in Africa.
 All of these activities demand fuel consumption and are hence greenhouse gas emission intensive.
+Further, despite the fact the US military acknowledges that it has excess capacity, there has not been a push for base realignment and closure.
+116

 The US has an important public policy decision to make.
 Do we continue to orient our foreign policy and military force posture toward ensuring access to fossil fuels?
-Or do we dramatically reduce the use of fossil fuels, including the military's own dependency, and thus reduce the perceived need to preserve access to oil resources?
+Or does the US dramatically reduce the use of fossil fuels, including the military's own dependency, and thus reduce the perceived need to preserve access to oil resources?
+The DOD has reduced some of its fuel consumption: how much more could it reduce consumption?